Some Graftings of Complex Projective Structures with Schottky Holonomy: Proof of the Main Theorems

 In Figure \ref{twostep} a fundamental domain for a component of the universal cover of the grafted annulus is depicted along with its intersection with lifts of the newly obtained real curves resulting from grafting.
-The horizontal curves entering the strip are the original real curves while the curves inside are new real curves produced by grafting.
+The horizontal curves entering the strip are lifts of the original real curves while the curves inside are lifts of the new real curves produced by grafting.